Library and Information Management

 Year: 2

 This is the third module taken in the programme.
 It is designed to provide students with an academic knowledge of leadership theories and their application in a library and information context and to enable students to develop and deepen their understanding of real-world leadership issues, trends, and challenges in the library and/or information environment in which they work.
 The module is delivered fully online.
-Assessment is by coursework and there are two coursework components and a group presentation.
+Assessment is by coursework and there are two coursework components.

 Research Design and Initiation